Trinidad and Tobago v United States (2018 FIFA World Cup qualification): Media

 Some news outlets and journalists described this American loss as a "revenge", particularly by pointing that the United States had prevented Trinidad and Tobago, Costa Rica, and Panama from qualifying to the 1990, 2010, and 2014 World Cups, respectively.
 Writing for Wired868, Trinidadian journalist Lasana Liburd published a note titled "Mr. Jones Stuns USA!
-American World Cup Dreams Drown in River of Tears at Couva", where he mocked the US by saying "Make America Great Again?
+American World Cup Dreams Drown in River of Tears at Couva", where he mocked the U.S. by saying "Make America Great Again?
 We'd rather not" and that Kelvin Jones, who was an unused substitute during the United States' victory over Trinidad and Tobago in 1989, had his son Alvin ensuring "that, for at least the next four years, the USA's Pulisic will now know how he felt."
-The Daily Express' Susan Mohammed reported that Trinidadian politician and former CONCACAF president Jack Warner rejoiced on the US elimination with phrases such as "this is the happiest day of my life", "nobody in CONCACAF likes the US", and that "other teams within the CONCACAF sought to 'help one another' but the US team sought to 'embarrass them'."
+The Daily Express' Susan Mohammed reported that Trinidadian politician and former CONCACAF president Jack Warner rejoiced on the U.S. elimination with phrases such as "this is the happiest day of my life", "nobody in CONCACAF likes the US", and that "other teams within the CONCACAF sought to 'help one another' but the US team sought to 'embarrass them'."
 Praising Costa Rica's qualification to the World Cup, La Nación's Amado Hidalgo felt "lurked" by the memories of Jonathan Bornstein and Graham Zusi scoring last-minute goals that left Costa Rica and Panama out of the 2010 and 2014 World Cups, respectively, and expressed that "maybe Trinidad avenged us all and buried the American dream of Bruce Arena and his legion."
 On Twitter, the Mexican version of ESPN suggested that Panama's qualification over the United States was "a revenge", given that a goal by an American player left Panama out of the 2014 World Cup much like a goal by a Panamanian player left the United States out of the 2018 World Cup.
 Spanish statistician and journalist Alexis Tamayo mocked the United States by telling Graham Zusi "you are going to watch [the 2018 World Cup] on television."

+In the years following the match, U.S. fans and media have used the metonym "Couva" to refer to their infamous defeat and subsequent failure to qualify for the World Cup.

 United States national team

-Bruce Arena resigned as the manager of the team shortly after the match.
+Bruce Arena resigned as the head coach of the team shortly after the match.
 Omar Gonzalez in a post-match press conference stated his own goal "is one that will haunt me forever."

+Following a year-long stint by Dave Sarachan as interim head coach, Gregg Berhalter was hired to coach the U.S. through the 2022 World Cup.
+Former regulars such as Howard, Dempsey, Altidore, and Bradley retired or were phased out of the team and were replaced by young players such as Tyler Adams, Weston McKennie, Yunus Musah, and Sergiño Dest who helped to guide the U.S. back to the top of CONCACAF and ultimately towards qualification for the following World Cup in 2022.